-Our Greyhounds live in foster care homes until they find their adoption home.
+Our greyhounds live in foster homes until they find their adoption home.

 This introduces them to pet life, toilet-training and they learn how to behave inside the home as well as all the new experiences they get on their daily walks.
 Many spend time in a home with another dog, some with a cat.

 Prior to going into foster care, all GSN dogs are: